Sai-Teja-Meka/Voice_Agent/README.md

-# 🎙️ Voice Scheduling Agent — Vikara.ai Assessment
+# 🎙️ Voice Scheduling Agent

 A real-time voice assistant that schedules calendar events through natural conversation.
 Built with a focus on **production-grade architecture**, **intelligent conflict detection**, and a **warm, human-like conversational experience**.